pathbind/M-plus/README.md

 M+ is a free, source-available multi-model AI work-and-review system originally developed for internal use at Pathbind Games.

-It is built around a deliberately asymmetric idea:
+It is built around an asymmetric idea:

 - one **Main** model is the sole author and owner of the work
 - independent **Reviewers** do not collaborate with the Main